Julien5/sandbox/embedded/compteur/README.md

 #### First Attempts With ESP8266 And TRCT5000

-As probably 99% of humanity, I started my project googling `Ferraris electricy meter arduino`.
+I started my project googling `Ferraris electricy meter arduino`.
 (That's a mistake.
 Don't do this, don't google.)
 In the first result (and many others), the mark is detected with a ready-to-use infrared [TRCT5000](https://www.az-delivery.de/products/linienfolger-modul-mit-tcrt5000-und-analog-ausgang) arduino module.
-This module has (1) an infrared LED, and (2) a phototransistor that measure the (reflected) light.
+This module has an infrared LED, and a phototransistor that measure the (reflected) light.
 Assuming the mark reflects infrared light differently than the rest of the disc, we could detect the mark.
 And since we need WLAN connectivity, it seems obvious to try with a ESP8266 first.
 Unfortunately, my attempt with the TRCT500 with ESP8266 failed because the signal-to-noise ratio at the ADC was not good enough to detect the mark reliably.
 Moreover, the wake-up time of ESP8266 after deep-sleep is quite long (300ms, if I remember well), which make a low-power operation difficult.

-#### Second Attempt With ATmega328P And Custom Phototransistor
+#### Second Attempt With ATmega328P And Custom Sensor

 The second design is based around an ATmega328P.
 It includes a self-made sensor and a ESP-01 module that transmits the data when needed (that is, when the energy consumption changes by certain amount).

 ![comp](documentation/camera/small/components.jpg)

-- The ATMEGA block controls the sensor and the ESP8266 block: it turns the LED on, process ADC measures, sends data to the ESP8266 block.
+- The ATMEGA block controls the sensor and the ESP8266 block: it controls the LED, processes ADC measures, sends data to the ESP8266 block.
-- The ESP8266 transmits the processed data per WLAN to a HTTP server (hosted locally on a RPI).
+- The ESP8266 transmits the processed data per WLAN to a HTTP server (hosted on a RPI).
 - The sensor block include the LED, the phototansistor, and some resistor.

 See below for details.

 #### The Sensor

-I suspected the TRCT5000 failed because the infrared light is not particularly suitable for my Ferraris meter.
+I suspect the TRCT5000 failed because the infrared light is not particularly suitable for my Ferraris meter.
 Its mark is red, and the rest of the disc is metallic.
-Sending red light on it would result in reflected red light, with or without the mark, so the phototransistor would deliver the more or less the same signal, with or without the mark, offering a poor signal to detect the mark.
+Sending red light on should result in reflected red light, with or without the mark, so the phototransistor would deliver the more or less the same signal, with or without the mark, offering a poor signal to detect the mark.

 ![sensor](documentation/camera/small/sensor.jpg)